Broughton House, Parramatta: History

 The block on which Broughton House now stands was part of two sixty acre farms, stretching from today's Isabella Street south to the River, that were granted to two seamen from HMS Sirius, Robert Webb (c.
-1762-1799) and William Reid (c.
-1765-?) in March 1791, by Governor Phillip, for farming.
+1762–1799) and William Reid (c.
+1765–?) in March 1791, by Governor Phillip, for farming.
 Huts were built for them, two acres of land cleared and they were granted food, seed, agricultural tools, livestock and medical attention.
 Their assigned convicts were provided for from the public stores for one year.

 Over the two decades, Farm No. 7 and adjacent landholdings were bought up by, and/or granted to, Samuel Marsden.
-The Reverend Samuel Marsden (1764-1838) was born in Yorkshire and arrived in the Colony of New South Wales as assistant to the Chaplain in March 1794.
+The Reverend Samuel Marsden (1764–1838) was born in Yorkshire and arrived in the Colony of New South Wales as assistant to the Chaplain in March 1794.
 Later becoming Principal Chaplain at Parramatta, he was an ardent farmer and pastoralist and a central member of the Parramatta gentry.
 While his official Parramatta residence was the Parsonage (on May's Hill), built in 1817 to Francis Greenway's design, he acquired several grants of land, which he called Newlands, on the northern side of the Parramatta River.

 In 1835, Marsden built a house for his daughter Jane and her husband, the Rev Thomas Marsden (cousin of Samuel).

 A few kilometres east along the banks of the Parramatta River (in today's Rydalmere), Hannibal H. Macarthur had Verge design a two-storey mansion, The Vineyard, in 1835.

 The north bank of the river appeared to be the preferred part of town where many quality homes were built during the 1830s.
 Waddon Cottage and Pemberton Grange had been erected for the Palmers.
 Samuel Marsden's house was the first to be named Newlands, built 1835 west of Campbell's building.
 Across the river, John Macarthur had enlarged Elizabeth Farm and further east along Duck River, John Blaxland had erected a two-storey mansion called Newington House.

 An indenture dated 1 February 1839 transferred the property (Newlands) to Jane Marsden, daughter of the late Reverend Samuel Marsden, for 1500 pounds.
 Jane Marsden resided in Newlands House only for a short time, for in 1842 she sailed to England with her two children.
 The property was advertised seeking a tenant for a three-year lease in the Sydney Morning Herald in May 1841.

 Pieter Laurentz Campbell became private secretary, aged seventeen, to Major General Sir Richard Bourke, Acting Governor of the Cape of Good Hope, in 1826.
 He stayed on at the Cape after Bourke's departure, joined the military in 1830 and transferred in 1832 to the 21st Regiment, destined for New South Wales.
 Campbell married Barbara Macleay, daughter of Colonial Secretary Alexander Macleay, in September 1834.
 Campbell was posted to Parramatta as Police Magistrate in October 1836.
 He purchased 15 acres 3 roods from Samuel Marsden's extensive grant named Newlands, district of Field of Mars, on 24 November 1837.
-Campbell was the Police Magistrate for Parramatta from 1836-39.
+Campbell was the Police Magistrate for Parramatta from 1836 to 1839.